JiscaH/Fortran/imputator/README.md

 -   run the program: `./imputator --geno <filename>`.
 For an overview of the options, run `./imputator --help`.

 > [!CAUTION]
-> This program is under development and not extensively tested yet.
-Use is entirely at your own risk.
+> This program is still under development; use is entirely at your own risk.

 ## Methods overview